isovector/certainty-by-construction/src/book/1-agda.lagda.md

 repeated applications of the operator.
 That is, should we parse `x , y , z` as `(x , y) , z` or as `x , (y , z)`?
-The former here is said to be *left-associative*, while the latter is, appropriately, *right-associative.* For reasons that will make sense later, we'd like `_,_` to be right-associative.
+The former here is said to be *left-associative*, while the latter is, appropriately, *right-associative.* For reasons that will make sense later, we'd like `ctor:_,_` to be right-associative.

-We can tell Agda's parser about our preferences, that `_,_` be right-associative with precedence 4 with the following declaration:
+We can tell Agda's parser about our preferences, that `ctor:_,_` be right-associative with precedence 4 with the following declaration:

 ```agda